aldertzomer/vibrio_parahaemolyticus_genomoserotyping/README.md

 ## Abstract

 Vibrio parahaemolyticus is an important food-borne human pathogen and is divided in 16 O-serotypes and 71 K-serotypes.
 Agglutination tests are still the gold standard for serotyping, but many V. parahaemolyticus isolates are not typable by agglutination.
-An alternative for agglutination tests is serotyping using genome sequences.
-In this study, we manually identified all O- and K-loci from publicly available genomes and in-house sequenced V. parahaemolyticus isolates which we serotyped, and developed Kaptive databases for all O- and K-loci.
-These Kaptive databases with the identified V. parahaemolyticus O- and K -loci can be used to identify the O- and K-serotypes of V. parahaemolyticus isolates from whole genome sequencing data.
+An alternative for agglutination tests is serotyping using whole genome sequencing data.
+In this study, V. parahaemolyticus isolates are serotyped and sequenced, and all known and several novel O- and K-loci are identified.
+We developed Kaptive databases for all O- and K-loci after manual curation of the loci.
+These Kaptive databases with the identified V. parahaemolyticus O- and K -loci can be used to identify the O- and K-serotypes of V. parahaemolyticus isolates from genome sequences.

 ## Getting Kaptive